orel33/vpltoolkit/README.md

 ### Hello World

 Let's consider the example [hello](https://github.com/orel33/vpltoolkit/tree/demo/hello).
-First, you need to add a new activity  This activity is made of a single script *run.sh* that just print "hello world!".
+First, you need to add a new activity  This activity is only made of a scripts *run.sh* & *eval.sh* that just print "hello world!" on standard output.

 ```bash
 #!/bin/bash